Biden to sign gay marriage bill at White House ceremony

 WASHINGTON (AP) — President Joe Biden is inviting thousands to celebrate at the White House on Tuesday as he signs into law gay marriage legislation before a bipartisan crowd that reflects growing acceptance of same-sex unions.

 Lawmakers from both parties will be there, as will first lady Jill Biden and Vice President Kamala Harris and her husband, Doug Emhoff.
-The White House promised musical performances but was trying to maintain suspense about the headliners.
+Singer Cyndi Lauper, a longtime advocate for gay rights, will perform.

+“For once, our families, mine and a lot of my friends — and people you know, sometimes your neighbors — we can rest easy tonight, because our families are validated,” she said at the White House briefing room before the ceremony.

+Senate Majority Leader Chuck Schumer, D-N.Y., said he would wear the same purple tie to the ceremony that he wore to his daughter’s wedding.
+His daughter and her wife are expecting their first child in the spring.

 The triumphant mood will play out against the backdrop of a right-wing backlash over gender issues, which has alarmed gay and transgender people and their advocates.